Here’s a bit about who’s writing (Donna F.G. Hailson):

 After we left the Canyon in September of 2014, we spent nearly a year living in Big Cypress National Preserve where we divided our time between exploring the great swamp and surrounds and working in the art gallery of large format black and white photographer Clyde Butcher.
 Two books on which Clyde and his wife, Niki, and I collaborated, were released in 2016.
 I edited the first, Big Cypress Swamp: The Western Everglades, 2nd Edition, and wrote the second, Celebrating America’s National Parks, to accompany Clyde’s magnificent photographs.
 The latter volume placed first in the category of “Professional Book-Nature” in the 2017 International Photography Awards competition.

 A last little bit on my professional background: I’ve worked as a professor of personal, congregational and community renewal, urban ministry and world religions and directed a Doctor of Ministry program in the Renewal of the Church for Mission.
-As an ordained American Baptist minister, I have pastored congregations in Massachusetts, Pennsylvania, New Hampshire and North Carolina.
+As an ordained American Baptist minister, I have pastored congregations in Massachusetts, Pennsylvania, New Hampshire and Maine.
 I have extensive training and experience in relief work and disaster response and have led a number of ministries and non-profits charged with helping society’s at-risk, homeless and marginalized individuals and families.

 My articles, columns, and book reviews appear in professional journals and popular magazines.
 Profiles of my life and ministry have been featured in periodicals, on television (including a Billy Graham telecast), and in a book (More to Be Desired than Gold).
 Included in the recognition I have been honored to receive are an Eastern Seminary Student Assembly award for excellence in teaching; a Christianity Today Book of the Year award; a United Press International award for excellence in news writing; and a Church of the Year award (celebrating the ministry of the congregation I pastored in New Hampshire).